Lifted Takahashi Convexity on the Isbell-Convex Hull of an Asymmetrically Normed Real Vector Space: Preliminaries

-For asymmetrically normed real vector spaces, $\E(X,|\cdot|)$ carries canonical algebraic operations (scalar multiplication and an addition $\oplus$) that make it a real vector space.
-Moreover, with respect to the specialization order induced by the hull quasi-metric, $\E(X,|\cdot|)$ is a vector lattice; see \cite{ConradieKunziOlela2017}.
-We record only the formulas needed later.
+For an asymmetrically normed real vector space \((X,\|\cdot\|)\), the Isbell-convex hull \(\E(X,\|\cdot\|)\) carries canonical scalar multiplication and addition operations.
+These operations make the hull into a real vector space and make the canonical embedding \(i:X\to\E(X,\|\cdot\|)\) linear.